Knuckleball: Grip and motion

 As used by Cicotte, the knuckleball was originally thrown by holding the ball with the knuckles, hence the name of the pitch.
 Ed Summers, an Indianapolis teammate of Cicotte who adopted the pitch and helped develop it, modified it by holding the ball with his fingertips and using the thumb for balance, contrary to the misnomer that the ball is being held with the knuckles.
 This grip can also include digging the fingernails into the surface of the ball.

 The fingertip grip is more commonly used by modern knuckleball pitchers, like the Boston Red Sox pitcher Tim Wakefield, who had a knuckleball with a lot of movement.
 There are other prominent knuckleball pitchers like Hall of Famer Phil Niekro, who had a very effective knuckler and knuckle curve, and Cy Young Award winning pitcher R. A. Dickey.
 However, young pitchers with smaller hands tend to throw the knuckleball with their knuckles.
 Sometimes young players will throw the knuckleball with their knuckles flat against the ball, giving it less spin but also making it difficult to throw any significant distance.

 Regardless of how the ball is gripped, the purpose of the knuckleball is to have the least possible amount of rotational spin.
 When thrown that way, the ball's trajectory is significantly affected by variations in airflow caused by differences between the smooth surface of the ball and the stitching of its seams.
 The asymmetric drag that results tends to deflect the trajectory toward the side with the stitches.
+The variable sideways or vertical movement of the ball is actually caused by vortex generation.
+Vortices are spinning areas of air that are generated when a bluff object (ball) is moving with respect to a fluid (air).
+Vortices are also seen on flag poles to make the flag flutter and on paddles as whirlpools fall off the side of the paddle when it is dragged in the water.
+Because the ball is totally round, the place where the vortex passes over the side of the ball is random.
+A vortex is an area of low pressure so when the vortex is on a side of the ball, the ball moves in that direction.
+The next vortex will be on another side and cause the ball to move in that direction.
+As the ball approaches the batter, many vortices are generated and the ball darts in different directions thus making it almost impossible for the batter to predict where to swing the bat to make contact.